Solving apple waste at the start

 This project was done by a team of three industrial design students all third years including myself.
 My role on the team was to conduct apple and food waste research, ideation, chemistry research, visual exploration, and contacting experts.

 We received knowledge and feedback about food waste from Chris Hartman from Headwater Foods.
 I contacted Chad Kirby from Kirby's Farm, who let us tour the farm and taught us about apple production.

 The Design Goal

-RIT students will work in teams to address the BioDesign challenge goal of Sustainable Consumption and Production with a focus on food waste.
+RIT students will work in teams to address the BioDesign challenge's goal of Sustainable Consumption and Production with a focus on food waste.
 Partnering with Headwater Foods of Rochester, teams will consider food waste for apples or milk and conduct research that allows for hands-on-experimentation.
-The design proposals will provide a method of reducing food waste that adheres to the Biodesign challenge’s questions to consider, judging rubric, and nutrition.

 Problem: Apple consumption and production in its current state is wasteful and lacks a high level of sustainability.